 We here at EIMINC® like to use an analogy for the layers of labels.
 Think of ordering a sub at your favorite sandwich shop.
 You tell the maker which bread, protein, sauce, and vegetables you would like.
 Labels work the same way.
-When you’re browsing our stock products or specifying a custom order, it’s important to consider the four layers of labels: liner, adhesive, face-stock, and top coat.
+When you are specifying a custom order, it’s important to consider the four layers of labels: liner, adhesive, face-stock, and top coat.

 Identified as the top surface, this clear layer applies directly onto a face-stock.
 Using a top-coat for your label is not always necessary, but does serve useful purposes, such as enhancing ink adhesion and lamination.
 Extended exposure to UV and other conditions may require your label to have a topcoat to avoid ink upheaval.
 If you are requesting samples or a quote, you will be prompted for either a gloss or matte finish for your label.
 These are more or less for aesthetic purposes and would not alter the functionality of your label.
 Click to learn more about top coats.